penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 delegators' votes are private, and override the default vote provided by their validator.

-Votes are the same as on the Cosmos Hub: `Yes`, `No`, `NoWithVeto`, and `Abstain`. `NoWithVeto` is the same as `No` but also votes that the proposer should lose their deposit.
-The intended cultural norm is that `No` should be used to indicate disagreement with good-faith proposals and `NoWithVeto` should be used to deter spam proposals.
+Votes are similar to Cosmos Hub: `Yes`, `No`, and `Abstain` have the same meanings.
+However, Penumbra does not have `NoWithVeto`; instead, a sufficiently high threshold of "no" votes (determined by a chain parameter) will _slash_ a proposal, which causes its deposit to be burned.
+This functions as a spam deterrent.

 ## Proposals

 Penumbra users can propose votes by escrowing a minimum amount of `PEN`.
-They do this by creating a transaction with a `CreateProposal` description, which consumes some amount of `PEN` from the transaction's balance, and creates a new escrow note with the same amount.
-The note is escrowed in the sense that it is recorded seperately and is not included in the state commitment tree until voting completes.
+They do this by creating a transaction with a `ProposalSubmit` description, which consumes some amount of `PEN` from the transaction's balance, and creates a `proposal_N_voting` NFT, which can be redeemed for the proposal deposit in the case that the voting concludes without slashing the proposal (both failed and passed proposals can reclaim their deposit).

 Proposals can either be normal or emergency proposals.
 In either case, the voting period begins immediately, in the next block after the proposal has been